 During the day, video sharpness is somewhat similar to other camera but we found license plates were more difficult to read especially while moving.
 The lower bitrate (6mbps vs 15mbps in other cameras) compresses the image which reduces legibility.
 This can also cause the video to become pixelated moving in quickly changing environments.

 There are some benefits for a lower bitrate.
 Professional drivers who can use video footage to handle complaints about their driving.
-You get nearly 33 hours on a 128GB card without at it’s native video resolution
+You get nearly 33 hours on a 128GB card at its native video resolution

 In this image the sharpness is mostly the same.
 License plate legibility is similar.
 However if you look at the trees on the edges it’s blurry and lacks detail.